ntoll/drogulus/README.rst

 Why?
 ++++

-The following three blog posts explain what I'm up to:
+The following three blog posts from a couple of years ago explain what I'm up to (you should read them in the order they are listed):

 * **Politics, Programming, Data and the Drogulus** - http://ntoll.org/article/ppdd
 * **Drogulus - Questions and Clarifications** - http://ntoll.org/article/drogulus-questions-and-clarifications